 The programme will include workshops, masterclasses, and in person conversations with established documentarians, broadcasters, funders, sales agents, and other industry professionals.
 All training will take place in an intimate environment, which will allow a hands-on approach; facilitating maximum learning potential and the opportunity to network and foster new relationships.

-The deadline for applications is Friday September 3rd.
+The deadline for IGNITE Year 2 applications was Friday September 10th.
 Successful projects will be announced in early October.

 If you have any questions or queries, please contact firstname.lastname@example.org

 Beatle Island – Gillian Callan (Director), Ciara Bresnihan (Producer)

 A utopia lost off the West Coast of Ireland.
 Beatle Island is a tragedy about a group that attempted to create a new form of society on John Lennon’s island in Clew Bay, and the conflicts they had with the people of Westport.

 The Honeypot – Laura Smith (Director), Lorraine Harton (Producer)

 “If you find us, don’t revive us”.
 When burglars came across this note, they inadvertently stumbled upon the tragic trail of intrigue and deception left by international con-woman Julia Holmes.

 Untitled Hydebank Film – Ross McClean (Director / Producer)

 Ryan spends his last season as an inmate caring for a flock of sheep inside a Northern Irish prison’s walls.
 Upon release, he is thrust back into a precarious political environment as he ventures to raise his own flock, putting faith in the only occupation he has known to bring him solace.